-In an effort to maximize profits, work comp insurance companies are notorious for trying to limit their payouts.
-This is the primary reason you need legal representation when filing a claim— so that you are not taken advantage of by an insurance company looking to take advantage of someone who doesn’t understand his or her rights.
+In an effort to maximize profits, workers' compensation insurance companies are notorious for trying to limit their payouts.
+This is the primary reason you need qualified attorneys representing you when filing a claim— so that you are not taken advantage of by an insurance company when you don't understand your rights.
 Here are some misconceptions about Illinois workplace injury claims that should be put to bed.

 It is our duty to educate workers about their legal rights and to protect their interests from insurance companies that would just assume not make payments on a legitimate claim.
 Most people are completely unaware of what types of benefits they are guaranteed by Illinois law.

 First, you are entitled to receive fair compensation for the cost of your medical care, regardless of whether you seek the care of your own doctor or one provided by your employer.

-Finally, if your injuries result in a permanent disability, you are entitled to additional benefits to cover the cost of the disability and differences in earning capacity if an injury restricts your ability to resume an occupation that you were involved in prior to your injury.How We Can Help Ensure You Get The Work Comp Benefits You Are Entitled To
+Finally, if your injuries result in a permanent disability, you are entitled to additional benefits to cover the cost of the disability and differences in earning capacity if an injury restricts your ability to resume an occupation that you were involved in prior to your injury.

-Rosenfeld Injury Lawyers has extensive experience working with complex workers compensation cases and we have been able to maximize thousands of clients’ recoveries when dealing with their employers’ insurance companies.
-Contact us today to speak with one of our highly rated Chicago worker’s compensation attorneys to learn more about your legal options following a workplace accident.
+Rosenfeld Injury Lawyers has extensive experience working with complex workers' compensation cases and we have been able to maximize thousands of clients’ recoveries when dealing with their employers’ insurance companies.
+Contact us today to speak with one of our highly rated Chicago attorneys to learn more about your legal options following a workplace accident.
 We would be happy to meet with you during a free consultation where we can collect the details we need to launch an investigation into the circumstances of your accident.
 From there, we can advise you on your best course of action.
 If for any reason we are unable to assist you in the recovery of compensation, our services will be free of charge.

 Resources from Chicago Workers’ Comp Lawyers: